GregorD1A1/Clean-Coder-AI/readme.md

 ![Logo](./assets/logo_wide.png)
 <div align="center">
-<h2>Your 2-in-1 AI Scrum Master and Developer</h2>
+<h2>Clean Coder: Your 2-in-1 AI Scrum Master and Developer</h2>
-</div>

-Clean Coder: Your AI-powered software project assistant.
+Clean Coder is Your AI-powered software project assistant.
 Deligate planing, managing, and coding to AI.
 Agents break down tasks on Todoist, write code, and test themselves, helping you create great projects with minimal effort and stress!

+<h3>⭐️ Your Star Motivates me to Introduce New Cool Features! ⭐️</h3>
+</div>

-### Relax and watch it code
+## Relax and watch it code

 ```
 # clone repo